brianvanburken/brianvanburken.github.io/_posts/2021-10-25-detecting-output-listeners-in-angular.md

 }
 ```

-Now we can use this to check if we have attached listeners so we can let our
+Now we can use this to check if we have attached listeners to let our component react to it.
-component react to it.
-We will add `ngOnInit` to our component in which we
-check for listeners and set a flag on our component indicating that we have
+We will add `ngOnInit` to our component in which we check for listeners and set a flag on our component indicating that we have listeners.
-listeners.
-When another component listens to our event like so
-`<app-example (myEvent)="handle($event)"></app-example>` we check if there is an
-observer attached and we set our flag if we have any listeners.
+When another component listens to our event like so `<app-example (myEvent)="handle($event)"></app-example>`, we check if an observer is attached and set our flag if we have any listeners.

 ```typescript
 import { Component, EventEmitter, OnInit, Output } from "@angular/core";